Creating To Do Lists In WordPress

 Import/Export

-Being able to import and export to-do list data can be very useful.
-For example, you may decide to copy over data from one site to another, or store your data for backup or reporting purposes.
+The ability to import and export to-do list data can be very useful.
+For example, you may need to transfer data from an existing to-do list to another website, or store the list data for backup or reporting purposes.

 To access this function, click on the ‘Import/Export’ tab in your plugin settings area …

-Here you can easily export and import your list data and plugin settings …
+Now you can export and import your to-do list data and plugin settings …

 Exporting To-Do List Data